-- (3) Interest is calculated on the convertible securities based on current interest rates paid by the Company.
+- (1) The estimated debt service obligation of the senior convertible securities includes interest expense representing the amortization of the discount on the liability component of the senior convertible notes in accordance with the authoritative guidance.
+See Note 4 "Debt" of our consolidated financial statements for additional information. - (2) The Company may borrow and make payments against the credit facility from time to time and considers all of the outstanding amounts to be long term based on its current intent and ability to repay the borrowing outside of the next twelve-month period. - (3) Interest is calculated on the convertible securities based on current interest rates paid by the Company.
 As the revolving credit facility can be repaid at any time, no interest has been included in the calculation. - (4) Amounts shown under Employment Agreements do not include compensation resulting from a change in control.

-Excluded from the contractual obligations table is the liability for uncertain tax benefits, including interest and penalties, totaling \$3.8 million.
-This liability for uncertain tax benefits has been excluded because we cannot make a reliable estimate of the period in which the uncertain tax benefits may be realized.
+Excluded from the contractual obligations table is the liability for uncertain tax benefits, including interest and penalties, totaling \$1.3 million.
+We also have excluded contingent consideration resulting from certain acquisitions, which total \$22.0 million.
+These liabilities for uncertain tax benefits and contingent consideration have been excluded because we cannot make a reliable estimate of the period in which the uncertain tax benefits or contingent consideration may be realized.